themathgeek13/llmxlaw/README.md

 ## Team

-Created for Stanford CodeX LegalTech Hackathon
+🏆 **Winner of Stanford CodeX LegalTech Hackathon 2025**

+Created with passion by our team during the Stanford CodeX LegalTech Hackathon, where we were honored to be selected as the winning project for our innovative approach to legal technology and arbitration analysis.